Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 “BOY!”
 The lions crossed his path and stopped him.
 “TIS TOO FAR.”

-He stopped.
 Edmund took a deep breath and urged himself to allow thought to prevail over instinct.
-They were generally right on this last point.
+They were right in that he could not carry her home but their solution was not much better.
 “Parading Elanore down the road on a lion’s back will not do.
 I don’t think the townspeople can handle your existence yet.
 Not without some explanation.”

-As reasonable and rational as that decision was, underneath that motive was a much simpler one.
+As rational as that decision was, underneath that motive was a much simpler one.
 He could not be so as unfeeling as to leave the woman who had just kissed him behind!
-And so he bristled as the butler continued to argue with him.
-“I will take her home,” he stated.
+Edmund bristled at the butler who continued to argue with him.
+“I will take her home,” he firmly stated.

 His iron-clad voice caused the lions to skitter about nervously.
 And the butler meekly stopped his protestations.

-They were at an impasse until the coachman substitute, Smith, offered to bring out the coach and help convey the young miss back home.
+They were at an impasse until the coachman substitute, Charles, offered to bring out the coach and help convey the young miss back home.

 Edmund was not so stubborn that he was unable to see the value in such an arrangement.
-He could hardly carry Elanore like this all the way home and tend to her and her horse.
-He relented, even allowing the coachman to provide assistance upon his return in placing Elanore and the various packages that contained books inside the coach.
+He relented, allowing the coachman to provide assistance in placing Elanore and the various packages that contained books inside the coach.
 Hastings did not look all that pleased but did not get in the way.

 The lions watched all of these preparations with great interest.
 They kept close to Edmund at all times.
 He had to wave them away so he could mount Elanore’s horse and guide it up the path towards the gated entrance.